 - Getting enough low-fat dairy products, leafy green vegetables, whole grains and nuts will ensure you get a good dose calcium and magnesium which is essential to strengthen your bones and teeth

-- Changing your diet can help to reduce the effects of diabetes, reduce your chances of getting cancer, minimize the onset of heart disease and boost your immune system
+- Changing your diet can help to reduce the effects of diabetes, reduce your chances of getting cancer, minimise the onset of heart disease and boost your immune system

 Improved moods and psychological health

 - It is estimated that people who eat fast foods and refined pastries are 51 percent more likely to develop depression